Telecominfraproject/oopt-gnpy/README.md

 [![Path propagation at gnpy.app](docs/images/2022-04-12-gnpy-app.png)](https://gnpy.app/)

+## Official API

+For more advanced integration and programmatic interaction with GNPy, you can refer to the official API available in the [oopt-gnpy-api](https://github.com/Telecominfraproject/oopt-gnpy-api) project.
+This REST API allows you to control and automate simulations, integrate GNPy into SDN architectures, or develop custom tools for network planning and optimization.

+You can explore this API and its features by visiting the [oopt-gnpy-api repository](https://github.com/Telecominfraproject/oopt-gnpy-api).
+It provides a flexible interface to leverage the full power of GNPy in your projects.

 ## Project Calendar

 See upcoming meetings on the [Project Calendar](https://telecominfraproject.github.io/oopt-gnpy/calendar.html).
 The calendar is embedded from Google Calendar and updates automatically.